 Medications Every effort should be made to administer medications at home, as it does represent a disruption in the student’s day.
 However, if your physician feels that medication is necessary during the school day, please submit a completed form, which can be obtained from the health office before medication is sent to school.
 A new form must be filled out for each change of medication and renewed each school year.
 State law does permit administration of medication during the school day, but only with written orders from the physician and parent.
 This includes all types of medication– over the counter drugs such as Aspirin, Tylenol, cough syrup, motrin, vitamins—as well as prescription medication.
 The medication must be in the original container, or duplication professionally labeled by the pharmacist for this purpose.
 The parent/guardian must assume responsibility for having medication delivered directly to the school health office.
 No student should have medication in his/her possession while at school.

-A physical examination is required for students in pre-kindergarten, kindergarten, grades 2, 4, 7, and 10, and all new entrants.
+Routine Physicals are required for grades: Pre Kindergarten or Kindergarten, 1,3,5,7,9,11 and new entrants.
 If proof of a private physical is not submitted to the health office by October 30th, your child will be scheduled for an exam with the School Medical Officer.

-Scoliosis Screening Scoliosis assessments are scheduled for 5th graders.
+Scoliosis Screening Scoliosis Screening is required for the following: Girls in grades 5 and 7 only and boys in grade 9.
 A recent physical with a specific mention of scoliosis will allow me to skip your child’s assessment.
 You will be notified if there is a concern.